Bhagavad Gita Chapter 8 Verse 16 Meaning

 Available in 28 languages

-This verse from Chapter 8 of the Bhagavad Gita highlights a practical insight: All the worlds, including the world of Brahma, are subject to return again, O Arjuna; but he who reaches Me, O son of Kunti, has no rebirth.
+All the worlds, including the world of Brahma, are subject to return again, O Arjuna; but he who reaches Me, O son of Kunti, has no rebirth.
+The teaching here extends the chapter's central concern with the imperishable.
+Classical commentators have noted how this verse bridges philosophical understanding with practical guidance.
+The connection between the imperishable and remembrance that this verse draws is central to the Gita's vision.

 — Explained by the Nitya Team